 In-force sanctions and embargoes must be complied.
 Failure to comply with sanctions is a criminal offence.
 For example, the central bank of Singapore, Monetary Authority of Singapore (MAS), requires a financial institution to:

-- Immediately freeze funds, other financial assets or economic resource of designated individuals and entities.
+- Immediately freeze funds, other financial assets or economic resources of designated individuals and entities.

 - Not enter into financial transactions or provide financial assistance or services in relation to: (i) designated individuals, entities or items; or (ii) proliferation and nuclear, or other sanctioned activities; and